Skip to main content

 A Skipper with H.M.
 Drifter Gleaner of the Sea, Robert died on 26th of October 1916 at the age of 37.Robert was born at Lowestoft on 6 June 1879, a son of William and Ellen Hurren.
 Robert's father was a fisherman.
 Robert also became a fisherman and gained his certificate of competency as a skipper in 1910.
 Robert married Elizabeth Alice Turrell at Saint Margaret's Church, Lowestoft, on 4th December 1898.
 They lived at Sparham's Buildings, Whapload Road, before living at 21, and then 25, Worthing Road, Lowestoft.
 Distinguished Service Cross, Gleaner of the Sea

-A Private with 2nd Bn., Percy died on 10th of October 1918 at the age of 24.
-Son of Horace William and Victoria Anne Blanchflower of 34 Denmark Road Lowestoft.
-Military Medal London Gazette 11/03/1919 Military Medal
+A Private with the 2nd Battalion, Percy died on 10th of October 1918 aged 24.
+Military Medal